minerva-ml/steppy/CONTRIBUTING.md

-# Contributing to the Steps core library
+# Contributing to the Steppy core library

 Here, at [minerva.ml](https://minerva.ml) we are creating Steppy - lightweight, open-source, Python library for fast and reproducible experimentation.